nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 unconditionally returns.
 What this means is that a borrow begins at the point of `get_mut`, and that borrow lasts until the point `'r` in the caller, but the borrow checker can see that this borrow *will not have even started* outside of the `if`.
-So it does not consider the borrow in scope at the point where we call `map.insert`.
+It does not consider the borrow in scope at the point where we call `map.insert`.

 This workaround is more troublesome than the others, because the